PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 .. function:: addDelay(DNSrule, delay)

+  .. deprecated:: 1.2.0

   Delay the query for ``delay`` milliseconds before sending to a backend.
+  This function is deprecated as of 1.2.0, please use instead:

+    addAction(DNSRule, DelayAction(delay))

   :param DNSRule: The DNSRule to match traffic
   :param int delay: The delay time in milliseconds.

 .. function:: addDisableValidationRule(DNSrule)

+  .. deprecated:: 1.2.0

   Set the CD (Checking Disabled) flag to 1 for all queries matching the DNSRule.
-  Using this function is equal to using the :func:`DisableValidationAction`.
+  Using this function is equal to using the :func:`DisableValidationAction` action.

 .. function:: addDomainBlock(domain)

+  .. deprecated:: 1.2.0

   Drop all queries for ``domain`` and all names below it.
+  Deprecated as of 1.2.0, please use instead:

+    addAction(domain, DropAction())

   :param string domain: The domain name to block

 .. function:: addDomainSpoof(domain, IPv4[, IPv6])
               addDomainSpoof(domain, {IP[,...]})

+  .. deprecated:: 1.2.0

   Generate answers for A/AAAA/ANY queries.
+  This function is deprecated as of 1.2.0, please use:

+    addAction(domain, SpoofAction({IP[,...]}))

+  or:

+    addAction(domain, SpoofAction(IPv4[, IPv6]))

   :param string domain: Domain name to spoof for
   :param string IPv4: IPv4 address to spoof in the reply